 Instructions

-- Mix everything in a bowl and combine well.
-Roll mixtures into balls.
+- Add all ingredients to a bowl and combine well.
+Roll into balls.
 I use an ice cream scoop to make them all the same size.
-I put them on a cooling rack on top of a foil lined cookie sheet sprayed with a little cooking spray.

 - Bake the meatballs at 375 degrees for about 20-25 minutes.